 Our curriculum promotes high expectations and has been developed and specific to the learners at Bonneygrove.
 The subject areas covered are contextualised to ensure children receive a broad and balanced curriculum.
 These include many opportunities to develop cultural capital through experiential learning, workshops, educational visits, links with our communities and opportunities to build lifelong skills - creating strong and lasting memories.
 Our approach to teaching and learning is systematic and structured to ensure the curriculum delivery meets the National Standards and goes beyond ensuring our children receive challenge and enrichment at every stage equipping them for the next phase of their education.
-"Beyond" includes our unique Golden Threads that weave through all subjects enriching learning through debates, philosophy, public speaking, growth mindset, and more.
-Our curriculum ensures that basic skills are a priority, including oracy, mathematics, reading fluency, writing, and phonics.
-We are gifted with a great outdoor environment

-- integral to our curriculum so that pupils are active, thus promoting physical development and progressing their responsibility for their health and well-being.
+We are gifted with a great outdoor environment - integral to our curriculum so that pupils are active, thus promoting physical development and progressing their responsibility for their health and well-being.